Teams Banner.jpg

 Bachelor of Architecture, Rensselaer Polytechnic Institute

-Bachelor of Science in Building Science, Rensselaer Polytechnic Institute
+B.S. in Building Science, Rensselaer Polytechnic Institute

 Andrea brings more than 25 years of experience as a Project Architect and Project Manager, leading a wide range of institutional, educational, commercial, and residential projects.
 Her academic foundation in architecture and building science complements her technical expertise and client-centered approach.
 Andrea is highly skilled in managing all phases of design and construction—from feasibility and programming through documentation and construction administration.
 At InterAgency, she has served as Senior Architect for AlexRenew’s Environmental Center fit-out and currently acts as Owner Advisor for the architecture of the Pumping Station Superstructure.
 Andrea is a licensed architect in Virginia.